amberframework/docs/guides/models/jennifer/models.md

 Contant.all.distinct("age") # returns array of ages (Array(DB::Any | Int16 | Int8))
 ```

-`#distinct` retrieves from db column values without repeats.
-Can accept column name and as an optional second parameter - table name.
-Can only be at the end of the query chain - it hits the db.
+`.distinct` retrieves database column values without repeats.
+It can accept column names and the table name as an optional second parameter. `distinct` can only be at the end of the query chain as it results in a direct database query.

 ### Aggregation